Siucra/Siucra/README.md

   ✿👋 Hi, I’m DB (@Siucra) ✿

   ⋆˚࿔👀 I’m just getting started on my coding journey! 🚀⋆˚࿔
-- I’m currently learning Java, GDScript and C#.
+- I’m currently improving my Java skills!
 - I enjoy building cool projects and sharing what I learn along the way!

   ⋆˚࿔🌱 What I'm currently working on ⋆˚࿔
 - Creating a Minecraft mod with Java using Forge and IntelliJ
-- Getting familiar with Java GUI components by developing a Rock Paper Scissors game

   ⋆˚࿔📫 How to reach me ⋆˚࿔
 - You can find me on LinkedIn -> https://www.linkedin.com/in/denise-balasmeh/